AdrenalHeart/my-first-webpage-pair/README.md

-# _{First HTML Webpage}_
+# _First HTML Webpage_

-#### _{MS Visual Studio}, {01.14.2020}_
+#### _MS Visual Studio, 01.14.2020_

-#### By _**{Joseph Golden & Reggie Golden}**_
+#### By _**Joseph Golden & Reggie Golden**_

 ## Description

-_{This webpage is a work-in-progress project with the guidance of Epicodus.
+_This webpage is a work-in-progress project with the guidance of Epicodus.
 "My First Webpage" gives the reader a brief intro about the coder.
 For instance, some of the topics to be learned at Epicodus.
 The webpage is in correspondence with another HTML webpage: "Favorite Things."
 Here, the reader gets a more in-depth look into who the coder is.
 It also includes multiple links and photos of the coder's family, pets, and favorite ice cream.
-Moving forward, this webpage will incorporate topics such as CSS, styling text, branching, and merging.}_
+Moving forward, this webpage will incorporate topics such as CSS, styling text, branching, and merging._

 ## Setup/Installation Requirements